Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 1. Press `ESC` until the setup menu.
 1. Enter the `Device Manager` menu using the arrow keys and Enter.
 1. Enter the `Secure Boot Configuration` submenu.
+1. Enter the `Advanced Secure Boot Keys Management` submenu.
-1. Select the `Reset Secure Boot Keys` option using the arrow keys and Enter.
+1. Select the `Reset to default Secure Boot keys` option using the arrow keys and Enter.
 1. If necessary - press `Y` to confirm saving the changes.
 1. Press `ESC` until the setup menu.
 1. Select the `Reset` option to apply the settings and reboot.